Fishest/school/notes/improv.notes.rst

 * When telling a story, you should know in the first five offers the promise
   - If you haven't gotten it yet, you are trolling for ideas: choose something
   - The promise is a yes no question that when answered will resolve the story
-  - Although you may not know the answer to the question yet, you can assume it based on how you think the audience would expect it to end
+  - Although you may not know the answer to the question yet, you can assume it
+  - assume based on how you think the audience would expect it to end
   - This doesn't have to be the case, but don't work to flip it just to be creative

 --------------------------------------------------------------------------------